 - Students who apply for financial assistance must be matriculated, degree-seeking candidates enrolled with at least 8 credits per semester.
 Many Emerson College financial assistance programs require students to be enrolled full-time to be eligible.

-- Federal regulations specify that federal financial aid recipients must be U.S. citizens, U.S. nationals, or eligible non-citizens (U.S. Permanent Residents who have an alien registration card).
+- Federal regulations specify that federal financial aid recipients must be U.S. citizens, U.S. nationals, or eligible non-citizens (U.S. Permanent Residents who have a Permanent Resident Card).

 - All aid recipients must maintain satisfactory academic progress as outlined in the Emerson College Handbook.